Groupe Le Monde: Capital

 The group is controlled by the company Le Monde Libre, which possesses 72.5%.
 This company is controlled in equal shares by Le Nouveau Monde (Matthieu Pigasse and Daniel Kretinsky), NJJ Presse (Xavier Niel) and Berlys Media (Madison Cox), who each possess 26.66% of the shares, the 20% remaining belonging to the Spanish media group Prisa.

-The independance pole, composed notably of several different societies of employees (such as the society of editors of Le Monde), the society of readers of Le Monde, and the association of minority shareholders, controls 25.5% of the group, yet retains a Society of editors of Le Monde and of the publications of the group, of the society of readers of Le Monde.
+The independence pole, composed notably of several different societies of employees (such as the society of editors of Le Monde), the society of readers of Le Monde, and the association of minority shareholders, controls 25.5% of the group, yet retains a Society of editors of Le Monde and of the publications of the group, of the society of readers of Le Monde.
 This pole has held since 2019 the right to approve changes to the shareholders.